UK sanctions Libyan al-Kaniyat militia and its leaders - statement

-LONDON (Reuters) - Britain said on Thursday new sanctions against Libya’s al-Kaniyat militia were designed to show those breaching international law in Libya would have to face consequences.
+LONDON (Reuters) - Britain on Thursday imposed sanctions against Libya’s Kaniyat militia, saying those who breached international law in Libya would have to face consequences.

-“These new sanctions send a clear message that those responsible for serious human rights violations or breaches of international humanitarian law in Libya will face consequences,” said Middle-East minister James Cleverly.

 “The persistent climate of impunity in Libya must be addressed and justice provided for the victims.”